jatofg/nawa/docs/gettingstarted.md

 Getting Started {#gettingstarted}
 ===

-This page will explain how to write a simple, working NAWA application.
+This tutorial will explain how to write a simple, working "Hello World!"
+NAWA application.

 A NAWA app consists of:
 - A config file in INI format with options concerning the NAWA